daveliepmann/uruk/README.md

 # uruk
 [<img align="right" src="gilgamesh-tablet.jpg"/>](https://en.wikipedia.org/wiki/File:Tablet_V_of_the_Epic_of_Gligamesh.JPG)
-Uruk is a Clojure library wrapping MarkLogic's XML Content Connector for Java (XCC/J).
+Uruk is a Clojure library wrapping [MarkLogic](http://www.marklogic.com/what-is-marklogic/)'s [XML Content Connector for Java (XCC/J)](https://developer.marklogic.com/products/xcc).
 Uruk empowers you to access your Enterprise NoSQL database from Clojure.

+By leveraging MarkLogic's XCC API, you can use Uruk to:

+ - evaluate stored XQuery programs
+ - dynamically construct and evaluate XQuery programs
+ - manage documents and stream inserts

 The name Uruk comes from the [ancient Mesopotamian city-state](http://www.metmuseum.org/toah/hd/uruk/hd_uruk.htm) and [period](http://www.metmuseum.org/toah/hd/wrtg/hd_wrtg.htm) in which some of the oldest known writing has been found.
 One can see Uruk as perhaps the first document database—and it certainly wasn’t organized relationally.

 This project is sponsored by [LambdaWerk](https://lambdawerk.com/home).
+It is part of the emacs [XQuery-mode](https://github.com/xquery-mode/) stack.

 ## Installation
 [![Clojars Project](https://img.shields.io/clojars/v/uruk.svg)](https://clojars.org/uruk)

-In your *project.clj* dependencies: `[uruk "0.3.3"]`
+In your *project.clj* dependencies: `[uruk "0.3.4"]`

 In your namespace: `(:require [uruk.core :as uruk])`.
 (I also like `ur` as an alias, for brevity.
 Delightfully, Ur is another [ancient city-state with ties to the origins of written documents](https://en.wikipedia.org/wiki/Ur).)

 ## Usage

+### Resources

+See the [MarkLogic XCC Javadoc](https://docs.marklogic.com/javadoc/xcc/index.html) to understand what Uruk is talking to.

+For examples of how to use specific types and functions, see `test/uruk/core_test.clj`.
+Examples in this README are included for reference in `src/uruk/examples/readme.clj`.

 ### MarkLogic installation